elatov/elatov.github.io/_posts/2012-06-25-iscsi-login-packet-capture.md

 > **10.14.
 Logout Request**
 >
 > The Logout Request is used to perform a controlled closing of a connection.
 An initiator MAY use a Logout Request to remove a connection from a session or to close an entire session.
 After sending the Logout Request PDU, an initiator MUST NOT send any new iSCSI requests on the closing connection.
 If the Logout Request is intended to close the session, new iSCSI requests MUST NOT be sent on any of the connections participating in the session.
-When receiving a Logout Request with the reason code of &#8220;close the connection&#8221; or &#8220;close the session&#8221;, the target MUST terminate all pending commands, whether acknowledged via ExpCmdSN or not, on that connection or session respectively.
-When receiving a Logout Request with the reason code &#8220;remove connection for recovery&#8221;, the target MUST discard all requests not yet acknowledged via ExpCmdSN that were issued on the specified connection, and suspend all data/status/R2T transfers on behalf of pending commands on the specified connection.
+When receiving a Logout Request with the reason code of "close the connection" or "close the session", the target MUST terminate all pending commands, whether acknowledged via ExpCmdSN or not, on that connection or session respectively.
+When receiving a Logout Request with the reason code "remove connection for recovery", the target MUST discard all requests not yet acknowledged via ExpCmdSN that were issued on the specified connection, and suspend all data/status/R2T transfers on behalf of pending commands on the specified connection.

 Why did we get a *Logout Request*? since this was the first login this makes sense: